Marvel Studios / The Walt Disney Company

 Fun Loki: Season One Facts

-On July 20, 2019, Marvel Studios presented its landmark 10th presentation at San Diego Comic Con where Marvel Studios President Kevin Feige hyped Loki: Season One for Disney+, announcing a release window of Spring-2021.
-Tom Hiddleston appeared onstage with Feige to tout the series, which Feige confirmed would follow the journey of the version of Loki that escaped Avengers custody with the Tesseract during the Time Heist, as seen in Avengers: Endgame.
+On July 20, 2019, Marvel Studios presented its landmark 10th independent presentation at San Diego Comic Con where Marvel Studios President Kevin Feige hyped Loki: Season One for Disney+, announcing a release window of Spring-2021.
+Tom Hiddleston appeared onstage with Feige to tout the series, which Feige confirmed would follow the journey of the Variant version of Loki that escaped Avengers custody with the Tesseract during the 2012 portion of the Time Heist, as seen in Avengers: Endgame.

 On August 25, 2019, Kate Herron was announced as the showrunner for Loki: Season One.

 On October 15, 2019, The Walt Disney Company announced the promotion of Marvel Studios President Kevin Feige to Chief Creative Officer of all things Marvel Entertainment.
 This meant that Feige would now oversee movies, television, and even publishing.
-Marvel Television (led by Jeph Loeb) was disbanded and even Marvel Entertainment President Dan Buckley and Marvel Chairman Ike Perlmutter would now essentially answer to Feige.
+The original version of Marvel Television (led by Jeph Loeb) was disbanded and even Marvel Entertainment President Dan Buckley and Marvel Chairman Ike Perlmutter would now essentially answer to Feige.
 Disney stated that all of this was being done in an effort to create a more cohesive Marvel Cinematic Universe.
+In the Spring of 2023, Ike Perlmutter was let go by The Walt Disney Company and around a year later, in the Spring of 2024, Marvel Television would be relaunched under Brad Winderbaum with Kevin Feige’s blessing and this time around working in full accordance with Marvel Studios.

-On November 12, 2019, Walt Disney Pictures launched its Disney+ Streaming Service in the United States.
-A special feature titled Marvel Studios: Expanding the Universe was included for viewing upon the launch.
+On November 12, 2019, Walt Disney Pictures launched its Disney+ streaming service in the United States.
+A special feature production titled Marvel Studios: Expanding the Universe was included for viewing upon the launch.
 The special featured footage from the 2019 San Diego Comic Con and D23 conventions along with some new concept art from Loki: Season One.
 The new streaming service drew a reported 10-million subscribers on its first day.

 On February 10, 2020, Loki: Season One commenced filming.